Things to do: in Katherine and beyond

 Katherine

 A Heart Foundation Pop Walk is held every Saturday from 7am.
-Meet at Pop Rocket at 6:45am for registrations and join the walk for all ages and fitness levels.
+Meet at Pop Rocket at 6:45am for registrations.

 Film Society